LOADING DOCK DOOR EVOLUTION: WHAT YOUR FACILITY NEEDS

 The average age of warehouses in the U.S. is over 30 years old, and a majority of these buildings are over 50.
 Over the decades, loading dock door evolution has continued on a steady pace.
 Add this to the fact that many facilities did not have suitable equipment even when they were new, and you can see how a dock door upgrade may help your supply chain operations.

 The advantages provided by new loading dock door assets cover multiple areas, including energy efficiency, loading and unloading performance, and employee safety awareness.
+From peak season activity to everyday logistics needs, the right commercial overhead doors deliver the performance your facility deserves.

 Worn or unsuitable loading dock doors can compromise your temperature control efforts.
 This, in turn, tends to lead to energy efficiency problems.
 Air conditioning and heating units don’t have to work as hard when your facility is equipped with new loading dock doors, as less air will be lost around the edges of these tight-sealing assets.